servirtium/servirtium-python/README.md

 pip3 install -e .
 ```

-The 'demo-python-climate-data-tck' demo needs you to have built the Python Servirtium
+The 'demo-python-climate-data-tck' demo needs you to have built the Python version of Servirtium
-first as it is unpublished in pip-land.
+first as it is presently unpublished in pip-land.

 ## Running unit tests